-Unlike some of the newer team events that have cropped onto the schedules, the format for the World Cup of Golf is a fairly simple one.
-It’s a 72 hole stroke play event with the first two days comprising of rounds of better ball, before alternate shot is used at the weekend.
-Keeping mistakes at bay is almost certain to be more important than securing birdies this week which could well hand an advantage to the American pairing of Kyle Stanley and Matt Kuchar.
+Unlike some of the newer team events that have been added onto the schedules, the format for the World Cup of Golf was a fairly simple one.
+It’s was a 72 hole stroke play event with the first two days comprising of rounds of better ball, before alternate shot was used at the weekend.

 |Metropolitan Golf Club||South Oakleigh, Victoria||6,170 Yards||$7,000,000|

 World Cup of Golf Recent Winners

 |2013||Australia||-17||10 Strokes||Royal Melbourne Golf Club|

 |2008||Sweden||-27||3 Strokes||Mission Hills Golf Club|